Site Information

 Café du Breault French Quarter Style Coffee

+It's back!
 This coffee is a labor of love.
-With the cost of these premium beans and purchasing the best chicory we can find in the United States (direct from the farm in Nebraska) we are not making money, but that's fine.
-This is a coffee concept we had to tackle and win, and we are proud to present to you the rebirth of a quality French Quarter Dark Roast with chicory.
+It's a coffee concept we had to tackle and win, and we are proud to present to you the rebirth of a quality French Quarter Dark Roast with chicory.
 Since the originator of chicory-blended coffee in the USA has chosen to cut corners and purchase inferior ingredients, it was left to us Breaults from Louisiana and Quebec to save this American Heritage coffee concept.
 We accept the challenge.

 NOTE: We prefer the ground version because we add real roasted, ground chicory produced by a specialty farm in Nebraska to the drip grind version.
 We do produce whole bean for those who want to use the coffee in a grind-and-brew or other application.
 For the whole bean, we use an extract of chicory applied to the beans when they are still hot.